Northrop F-5: Iran

 The Imperial Iranian Air Force (IIAF) received extensive US equipment in the 1960s and 1970s.
 Iran received its first 11 F-5As and two F-5Bs in February 1965 which were then declared operational in June 1965.
 Ultimately, Iran received 104 F-5As and 23 F-5Bs by 1972.
 From January 1974 with the first squadron of 28 F-5Fs, Iran received a total of 166 F-5E/Fs and 15 additional RF-5As with deliveries ending in 1976.
 While receiving the F-5E and F, Iran began to sell its F-5A and B inventory to other countries, including Ethiopia, Turkey, Greece and South Vietnam; by 1976, many had been sold, except for several F-5Bs retained for training purposes.
 F-5s were also used by the IIAF's aerobatic display team, the Golden Crown.

 After the Iranian revolution in 1979, the new Islamic Republic of Iran Air Force (IRIAF) was partially successful at keeping Western fighters in service during the Iran–Iraq War in the 1980s and the simple F-5 had a good service readiness until late in the war.
 Initially, Iran took spare parts from foreign sources; later it was able to have its new aircraft industry keep the aircraft flying.

 IRIAF F-5s were heavily involved, flying air-to-air and air-to-ground sorties.
-Iranian F-5s took part in air combat with Iraqi Mikoyan-Gurevich MiG-21s, MiG-23s, MiG-25s, Su-20/22s, Mirage F1s and Super Etendards.
+Iranian F-5s took part in air combat with Iraqi MiG-21s, MiG-23s, MiG-25s, Su-20/22s, Mirage F1s and Super Etendards.
 The exact combat record is not known with many differing claims from Iraqi, Iranian, Western, and Russian sources.
 There are reports that an IRIAF F-5E, piloted by Major Yadollah Javadpour, shot down a MiG-25 on 6 August 1983.
 Russian sources state that the first confirmed kill of a MiG-25 occurred in 1985.

-During their first years of service, Iranian F-5s had the advantage in missile technology, using advanced versions of the infrared-homing AIM-9 Sidewinder, later lost with deliveries of new missiles and fighters to Iraq.
+During their first years of service, Iranian F-5s had the advantage in missile technology, using advanced versions of the infrared homing AIM-9 Sidewinder, later lost with deliveries of new missiles and fighters to Iraq.